Ralph Bunche: Decolonization

 Bunche's work on decolonization was influenced by the work of Raymond Leslie Buell.
 However, Bunche disagreed with Buell on the relative merits of British and French colonial rule.
-Bunche argued that British rule was not more progressive – British rule was characerized by paternalism at best and white supremacy at worst.
+Bunche argued that British rule was not more progressive than its French counterpart, claiming that it was characterized by paternalism at best and white supremacy at worst.
+At a speech in Cleveland, Bunche said: "The modern world has come to the realisation that there is a great moral issue involved in the perpetuation of the colonial system."

 Historian Susan Pedersen describes Bunche as the "architect" of the United Nations' trusteeship regime.
 Bunche was a principal author of the chapters in the UN charter on non-self-determining territories and trusteeship.
 He was later head of the Trusteeship Division of the UN.